MasumiD/Iti-Validator.github.io/README.md

 # Iti-Validator.github.io

-A website for our short paper Iti-Validator: A Guardrail Framework for Validating and Correcting LLM-Generated Itineraries accepted at ACM SIGSPATIAL 2025.
-A longer version has also been written and made available for those who are interested.
+This repository hosts a simple, professional GitHub Pages site for the research project and paper accepted at ACM SIGSPATIAL 2025 "Iti-Validator: A Guardrail Framework for Validating and Correcting LLM-Generated Itineraries" with links to the short paper, long paper, and the code repository.